Business cluster: Cluster effect

 The cluster effect does not continue forever though.
 To sustain cluster performance in the long term, clusters need to manage network openness to business outside the cluster while facilitating strong inter-organisational relationships within the cluster.

-Its relative influence is also dictated by other market factors such as expected revenue, strength of demand, taxes, competition and politics.
-In the case of Silicon Valley as stated above for example, increased crowding in the valley led to severe shortage of office and residential space which in turn forced many companies to move to alternative locations such as Austin, Texas and Raleigh-Durham, North Carolina even though they would have liked to stay in the valley.

 Sometimes cluster strategies still do not produce enough of a positive impact to be justified in certain industries.
-For instance, in the case of Builders Square, the home improvement retailer could not compete with industry leaders such as Home Depot when it could not materialize the same low costs and contracts.
+For instance, in the case of Builders Square, the home improvement retailer could not compete with industry leaders such as Home Depot when it could not realize the same low costs and contracts.
 As a result, it was presented with an option to form a merger with another home improvement retailer, Hechinger to better improve their business clusters and compete with Home Depot and other industry leaders.
 However, when it failed to do so, it slowly began to fail and eventually fell into bankruptcy.
 Although the merger attempted to create geographic clusters to compete with the low costs of other firms, costs were not lowered enough and eventually the plan failed, forcing Hechinger into Chapter 7 liquidation and Builders Square out of the industry.

 Clusters can also fail if the regional economy does not adapt with the times.
 In Detroit, when the automotive industry declined, the cluster and the city declined with it.
 Clusters can fail if they do not use their position to reinvent themselves and move into other industries before the tipping point is reached.
+In terms of the level of cluster members' innovation performance this type of a system can be usually characterized by a low level of uptake of different technologies due to the limited contacts that actors have with industrial companies focusing mainly on the same areas of interests.